pksebben/ansible_armory/devkit/README.md

 This is a series of scripts to set up a dev machine, in the way that I want my dev machine to look.

+# Preparation

+Most of these scripts need no assistance, save for setting variables in vars.yml correctly.
+However, there are a couple of steps to prepare before you connect and configure using ansible:

+ - install openssh server on the remote
+   `sudo apt install openssh-server -y`

 # Configuration

 ## Variables